-I’ll do a real-quick run-down of why you need knee protection, whether you need knee braces or guards, and finally – a rundown of the top 2 knee guards for motocross.
+I’ll do a real-quick run-down of why you need knee protection, whether you need knee braces or guards, and finally – a rundown of the best knee pads for motocross riding.

 Do You Need Knee Guards For Motocross?

 Absolutely.
-You should never ride on a motocross track without some sort of knee protection.
+You should never ride on a motocross track without some sort of knee protection; you need motocross knee pads.

 The impacts you’ll get from a crash are not small, and knees tend to take the brunt of impacts.